Top 45 Scholarships in Europe for International Students

 The International Ambassador Scholarship recognises and provides financial support for outstanding students who wish to pursue a full time undergraduate or postgraduate degree at University of West London.
 The scholars will act as international ambassadors for the University of West London.
 Up to 100 scholarships are worth up to £5,000 ($7,500 USD) which can go toward tuition fees.

-Sheffield Hallam University Transform Together Scholarships for Non-EU Students (UK)
+Sheffield Hallam University Transform Together Scholarships (UK)

 University of Westminster International Scholarships (UK)

 University of Westminster awards scholarships to eligible students from any developing country who wish to study in the UK and pursue a full-time Masters degree in any field of study at the University of Westminster.
 The scholarship awards full tuition fee waivers, accommodation, living expenses and flights to and from London.